BCD65/electricityLoadForecasting/README.txt

 pip install -e .
 # [Optional] However, the packages xgboost, spams and rpy2 have to be installed separately :
 conda install -c conda-forge python-spams xgboost sklearn-contrib-py-earth ipdb
-# [Optional] Also, the mgcv library should be available in R if the GAM are to be tested.
+# [Optional] Also, rpy2 in Python and the mgcv library in R should be available if the GAM are to be tested.
-conda install -c r rpy2 r-mgcv
+conda install -c r r r-mgcv
+pip install rpy2==3.3.1

 ================================================================